zoetrope/gh-mop/README.md

 ## Getting Started

+1. Login to GitHub: Run `gh auth login` command to login to GitHub.
-1. Create an Issue: Define the operations in a new GitHub Issue for your repository.
+2. Create an Issue: Define the operations in a new GitHub Issue for your repository (e.g. #1).
 Here is an example of the content format.
 Write the manual operations you want to execute within the code block:

 ````markdown